To develop their muscle mass, women and men must train in the same way: at least 60% of their maximum power.

 Although both sexes have the same type of muscle fiber distribution (type I, slow fiber, and type II, fast fiber ratio), women overall have fewer muscle fibers, which are also smaller than those of men.
 For example, a Caucasian woman aged 31 to 35 has an average muscle mass of 34 kg, while a man of the same type and age has around 41 kg.

-In three out of four untrained women, type I slow fibers are also wider than type II fast fibers, although the latter have the greatest growth potential.
+In three out of four untrained women, type I slow fibers are also wider than type II fast fibers.
+The latter have the greatest growth potential.

-As type II fibers are driven by force and speed, this phenomenon could be explained by the fact that women use less force and speed in their daily activities than men.
+Type II fibers are driven by force and speed.
+This phenomenon could be explained by the fact that women use less force and speed in their daily activities than men.

 But it could also be a real difference between the sexes.